Discrete Differential Geometry for $C^{1,1}$ Hyperbolic Surfaces of Non-Constant Curvature: Introduction

 \section{Introduction}

-Thin elastic sheets which bend, buckle, and wrinkle arise in a variety of physical phenomena, both natural and man-made.
-Some applications where these appear are biological processes like leafy growth or marine flatworm locomotion \cite{Plant2,Plant1, Yamamoto}, the compression of steel during automotive collisions \cite{Steel1,Steel3,Steel2}, the irregular crenellations at the edges of torn plastic \cite{Plastic1}, and photo- and thermo-sensitive hydrogels \cite{Hydrogel1,Hydrogel2}.
+Thin elastic sheets that bend, buckle, and wrinkle arise in a variety of physical phenomena, both natural and man-made.
+Some applications where these appear are biological processes like leafy growth or marine flatworm locomotion \cite{Plant2,Plant1, Yamamoto}, the compression of steel during automotive collisions \cite{Steel1,Steel3,Steel2}, the irregular crenellations at the edges of torn plastic \cite{Sharon2004Leaves,Plastic1}, and photo- and thermo-sensitive hydrogels \cite{Hydrogel1,Hydrogel2}.

 Over the last decade, the theory of non-Euclidean elastic plates has been developed to model such phenomena \cite{Elastic1,Elastic2}.
-A key underlying assumption is that the configurations of these ``plates" that we observe are minimizers of an elastic energy functional.
-The goal is then to create immersions of a finite hyperbolic surfaces into $\R^3$ which minimize elastic energy, and the analysis of these immersions is central to some recent work devoted to generating these surfaces \cite{Intro3,Intro1,Intro4}.
+A key underlying assumption is that the observed configurations of these plates are minimizers of an elastic energy functional \cite{Elastic1}.
+The goal is then to create immersions of bounded hyperbolic surfaces into $\R^3$ that minimize elastic energy, and the analysis of these immersions is central to some recent work devoted to generating these surfaces \cite{Intro3,Intro1,Intro4}.
+For an overview of the calculus of variations for thin elastic sheets, we direct the reader to \cite{Lewicka}.

+In the limit of vanishing thickness, the sheet becomes essentially inextensible and the energy minimization problem enforces a hard isometry constraint on the immersion \cite{Elastic2}.
+In this manuscript, we will be concerned with modeling 2-dimensional Riemannian surfaces $(\Omega, g)$ of non-constant negative curvature realized as isometric immersions into $\R^3$.
+Mathematically, this amounts to solving a nonlinear PDE, the prescribed Gauss curvature equation \cite{stoker}, for an immersion $\mathbf{r}: \Omega \to \mathbb{R}^3$.
+This equation is a fully nonlinear hyperbolic Monge-Amp{\`e}re equation if the prescribed curvature is negative.

+A separate, yet related, line of inquiry in the field of geometric mechanics concerns the application of the Monge-Amp{\`e}re equation to prestrained plates with positive curvature, which are governed by the {\em elliptic} Monge-Amp{\`e}re equation.
+While the analytic theory for this equation is well-established, the development of corresponding computational methods is a more recent endeavor.
+Difficulties arise from several sources.
+Beyond the equation's inherent nonlinearity, weak solutions are not based on standard variational principles but on concepts such as viscosity solutions, which can be challenging to interpret discretely \cite{Nochetto2019TwoScale}.
+Furthermore, the global {\em convexity constraint}, often required for a well-posed theory, is difficult to enforce in a numerical setting.
+Consequently, the construction of convergent numerical schemes remains an active area of research, even for this well-studied, elliptic class of Monge-Amp{\`e}re equations \cite{NEILAN2020105}.